rotheconrad/00_GATech_6720Class_Lab05/README.md

 ### Conda with Python 3.6+

 From the [mini conda installation page](https://docs.conda.io/en/latest/miniconda.html), select the appropriate installer and download it.
 For the VM choose Linux installers Python 3.7 (most modern computers are 64-bit) and save the file.
 Open a terminal window and navigate to the Miniconda installer (try the Downloads folder).
-Once you locate the file, you can run it like so (change the file name if yours is different):
+Once you locate the file, you can run it like this (change the file name if yours is different):

 ```bash
 bash Miniconda3-latest-Linux-x86_64.sh